image

 Executive summaries

-Executive summaries offer a high-level overview of key lessons.
-They should highlight the most significant findings, present actionable recommendations, and be concise and tailored to senior management’s needs.
+Executive summaries provide a concise overview of key lessons.
+They should highlight significant findings, present actionable recommendations, and be tailored to the needs of senior management and decision-makers.

 Tools for documenting lessons learned